sagemath/trac_to_gh/Issue 3399.md

 # Issue 3399: [with patch, needs review] sage build scripts should be moved to devel

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3399

 Original creator: gfurnish